Director's greeting message

 Konnichiwa!

-If you wish to receive information regarding our upcoming events, please follow us on our Facebook and Instagram!
+JCC has many more events lined up for the rest of the year, to allow you to experience more of Japan.
+So please follow us on our Facebook and Instagram!
 You may also follow the Embassy of Japan in Singapore on their Facebook page as well as their X account for the latest news and updates from Japan.

 Kawabe Akiko